Chester, Pennsylvania: 20th century

 Chester began losing its mainstay manufacturing jobs by the early 1960s.
 Ford Motor Company shuttered its Chester plant, American Viscose Corporation in nearby Marcus Hook closed, Baldwin Locomotive Works in nearby Eddystone was close to bankruptcy and Sun Shipyard employment had fallen from a high of 35,000 in 1945 to 4,000 in 1962.
 Chester's precipitous drop in jobs in the late 20th and early 21st centuries caused the city's population to diminish from over 66,000 in 1950 to under 34,000 in 2010.

-In 1963 and 1964, there were a series of protests at Chester schools in support of ending the de facto segregation that resulted in the racial categorization of Chester public schools, even after the landmark 1954 U.S. Supreme Court case Brown v.
+In 1963 and 1964, the Chester school protests fought to end the de facto segregation that resulted in the racial categorization of Chester public schools, even after the landmark 1954 U.S. Supreme Court case Brown v.
 Board of Education.
 The racial unrest and civil rights protests were led by George Raymond of the NAACP and Stanley Branche of CFFN and made Chester one of the key battlegrounds of the civil rights movement.

 In April 1964, a series of almost nightly protests brought chaos to Chester.
 Mayor James Gorbey issued "The Police Position to Preserve the Public Peace", a 10-point statement promising an immediate return to law and order.
 The city deputized firemen and trash collectors to help handle demonstrators.
 The State of Pennsylvania deployed 50 state troopers to assist the 77-member Chester police force.
 The demonstrations were marked by violence and police brutality with Chester being dubbed the "Birmingham of the North" by civil rights activist James Farmer.
 Over 600 people were arrested over a two-month period of civil rights rallies, marches, pickets, boycotts, and sit-ins.
 National civil rights leaders such as Gloria Richardson, Malcolm X and Dick Gregory came to Chester in support of the demonstrations.
 Pennsylvania Governor William Scranton became involved in the negotiations and convinced the protestors to obey a court-ordered moratorium on demonstrations by agreeing to hold hearings on the de facto segregation of public schools in Chester.